-- with the agreed-upon restriction. - 5.
-Right to Request Confidential Communications.
-You have the right to ask us to send health information to you in a different way or at a different location.
-Your request for an alternate form of communication should also specify where and/or how we should contact you. - 6.
-Right to Receive Notification of Breach.
-You have the right to receive a notification, in the event that there is a breach of your unsecured health information, which requires notification under the HIPAA Privacy Rule. - 7.
-Right to Paper Copy of Notice.
+5. Right to Request Confidential Communications.
+You have the right to ask Us to send PHI to you in a different way or at a different location.
+Your request for an alternate form of communication should also specify where and/or how We should contact you.

+6. Right to Revoke Consent.
+If you give Us your authorization, you may revoke it at any time, in which case We will no longer use or disclose your PHI for the purpose you authorized, except to the extent We have relied on your authorization to provide your care.
+A revocation of authorization must be submitted to the VNS Health Privacy Officer at the address provided at the end of this Notice.

+7. Right to Notification of Breach.
+You have the right to receive a notification, if there is a breach of your unsecured PHI, which requires notification under HIPAA.

+8. Right to Paper or Electronic Copy of Notice.
 You have the right to receive a paper copy of this Notice at any time.
 You may obtain a paper copy of this Notice, by writing to the VNS Health Privacy Officer.
-You may also print out a copy of this Notice by going to our website at vnshealth.org. - 8.
-Choose Someone to Act for You.
-If you have given someone medical power of attorney or if someone is your legal guardian, that person can exercise your rights and make choices about your health information.
-We will make sure that person has this authority and can act for you before we take any action. - 9.
-HIE Opt-Out.
-You have the right to opt-out of the disclosure of your health information to or via an HIE.
-However, information that is sent to or via an HIE prior to processing your opt-out may continue to be maintained by, and be accessible through, the HIE. - 10.
-Complaints.
-If you believe your privacy rights have been violated you have the right to file a complaint with the VNS Health Privacy Officer.
+You may also print out a copy of this Notice by going to our website at www.vnshealth.org.

+9. Right to Choose Someone to Act for You.
+If someone is your health care proxy or legal guardian, that person can exercise your rights and make choices about your PHI.

+10. Complaints.
+If you believe your privacy or your security rights have been violated, you have the right to file a complaint with the VNS Health Privacy Officer.
 You may also file a complaint with the Secretary of the U.S. Department of Health and Human Services ("HHS").
 We will provide you with the address to file your complaint with HHS upon request.
-You will not be penalized or retaliated against by the OHCA Members, or their parent, VNS Health, for filing a complaint.
+You will not be penalized or retaliated against by Us for filing a complaint.

+Breach Notification

-Breach Notification.
-We are required by law to notify you following the discovery that there has been a breach of your unsecured health information, unless we determine that there is a low probability that the privacy or security of your health information has been compromised.
+We are required by law to notify you following the discovery that there has been a breach of your unsecured PHI, unless We determine that there is a low probability that the privacy or security of your PHI has been compromised.
 You will be notified in a timely manner, no later than sixty (60) days after discovery of the breach, unless state law requires notification sooner.